PatHightree/SpaceNavigator/README.md

     - A popup will ask you to switch to the new Input System, choose **Yes**
     - The project will close and reopen itself
     - You will have to modify any code which used the old Input System
-      [Here](https://urldefense.com/v3/__https:/docs.unity3d.com/Packages/com.unity.inputsystem@0.9/manual/Migration.html__;!!GU6NIjSruHWo!7tagSWeKRRxjHN1RgbB_F8cYxHoYJeTw88XR8yHzKleapIVQk9B6VdPvBKkkPSpI6Xc-VPY4$) is an overview of common old Input usages and their new equivalents
+      [Here](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.0/manual/Migration.html) is an overview of common old Input usages and their new equivalents
 - Fly away

 ## Upgrading from 1.x
-When upgrading from a pre 2.0.0 version of the plugin, please follow these steps :
+When upgrading from a pre-2.0.0 version of the plugin, please follow these steps :
 - Close the SpaceNavigator editor window
 - Delete the SpaceNavigator folder from your project
 - Delete Plugins\3DConnexionWrapperU4.bundle from your project